|

 Inferential Statistics

-Rarely is it possible to analyze the entire population (such as the average weight of all sharks in the ocean).
+It is rarely possible to analyze the entire population (such as the average weight of all sharks in the ocean).
 For this reason a sampling strategy is applied.
 The analysis of the sample is used to apply inferences to the entire population.
 The values may or may not be the same values for the entire population so they are applied with a confidence interval.

-A comparison (of means, variance, proportions) is initiated with a hypothesis statement about a population or populations.
-The sample statistics are studied to determine, with a certain level of confidence and power, that the hypothesis (null hypothesis) is to be proven false or not false (but not necessarily true).
+A comparison of means, variance, or proportions is initiated with a hypothesis statement about a population or populations.
+The sample statistics are studied to determine, with a certain level of confidence and power, that the hypothesis (null hypothesis) is to be proven false or not false but not necessarily true.
 See Hypothesis Testing for more information.

 The links below cover other topics within basic statistics: